PaloAltoNetworks/pan-os-ansible/docs/contributing.md

 Verify in the output that the next version is set correctly, and the release notes are generated correctly.

-### Merge develop to master and push
+### Merge develop to main and push

 ```
-git checkout master
+git checkout main
 git merge develop
-git push origin master
+git push origin main
 ```

 At this point, GitHub Actions builds the final release, and uploads it to Ansible Galaxy.

-### Merge master to develop and push
+### Merge main to develop and push

-Now, sync develop to master to add the new commits made by the release bot.
+Now, sync develop to main to add the new commits made by the release bot.

 ```
 git fetch --all --tags
-git pull origin master
+git pull origin main
 git checkout develop
-git merge master
+git merge main
 git push origin develop
 ```